 Help with debt consolidation is usually found in the form of a secured loan.
 This means that you will need to borrow money in a specific way – for example, by means of an existing mortgage.
 If your mortgage is too low or ineligible for such an avenue, you may need to consider re-mortgaging with an external firm, or you may even wish to look into equity release – where you effectively release some of the value of your property.
 Equity release loans can be appropriate for some people, but they do carry hefty penalties should you default on repayment.

 A debt consolidation loan allows you to transfer your borrowing into one monthly payment – which, of course, means that you can shut down debt you are being pursued for from several existing creditors.
-It can be a very shrewd move to make if you do have multiple debtors pursuing you – but, at the same time, it will still mean that you need to make a monthly payment to clear a new balance – even if it may mean paying less on a more manageable basis that is overall easier to understand.
+It can be a very shrewd move to make if you do have multiple creditor pursuing you – but, at the same time, it will still mean that you need to make a monthly payment to clear a new balance – even if it may mean paying less on a more manageable basis that is overall easier to understand.

 How do I Know if Consolidation is Right for Me?

-We will always be happy to discuss the various routes and avenues that are open to you when it comes to debt support – and the best debt consolidation loans UK are just one of the main areas we will help you to look at in more detail.
+We will always be happy to discuss the various routes and avenues that are open to you when it comes to debt support – and the best debt consolidation loans are just one of the main areas we will help you to look at in more detail.
 It can be tempting to transfer several chunks of debt into one neat package, but it can mean that you may owe more back in the long run thanks to varying rates of APR.
-A debt consolidation mortgage or otherwise is generally a good idea for those people or business who find themselves struggling to balance several debtors at once – and we are always happy to help either lighten the load or make things a little simpler for all of our clients.
+A debt consolidation mortgage or otherwise is generally a good idea for those people or business who find themselves struggling to balance several creditor at once – and we are always happy to help either lighten the load or make things a little simpler for all of our clients.